Jim Abbott

 James Anthony Abbott (born September 19, 1967) is an American former professional baseball pitcher.
-He played in Major League Baseball for the California Angels, New York Yankees, Chicago White Sox, and Milwaukee Brewers, from 1989 to 1999.
-He was successful at the major league level despite having been born without a right hand.
+He played in Major League Baseball (MLB) for the California Angels, New York Yankees, Chicago White Sox, and Milwaukee Brewers from 1989 to 1999.
+He was successful at the major league level despite being born without a right hand.

 Abbott graduated from Flint Central High School and grew up in the East Village area of Flint, Michigan.
-While with the University of Michigan, he won the James E. Sullivan Award as the nation's best amateur athlete in 1987 and won a gold medal in the demonstration event at the 1988 Summer Olympics.
+He was drafted out of high school by the Toronto Blue Jays in the 36th round of the 1985 MLB draft but didn’t sign and decided to attend college.
+While with the University of Michigan, he got the James E. Sullivan Award as the nation's best amateur athlete in 1987 and won a gold medal in the demonstration event at the 1988 Summer Olympics.
 He was drafted in the first round of the 1988 MLB draft and reached the major leagues the next year.

-As a member of the Yankees, he threw a no-hitter against the Cleveland Indians in 1993.
-He retired with a career record of 87 wins and 108 losses, along with a 4.25 earned run average.
-He currently works as a motivational speaker.
+As a member of the New York Yankees, he threw a no-hitter against the Cleveland Indians in 1993.
+He retired with a career record of 87 wins and 108 losses along with a 4.25 earned run average.
+He then became a motivational speaker.

 Playing career

 Amateur years

 Abbott was born in Flint, Michigan.
 He was picked up by the Ypsilanti, Michigan, American Legion team and went on to win the championship.
-He graduated from Flint Central High School in Michigan where he was a stand-out pitcher and quarterback.
-He played for the Grossi Baseball Club during the summer in the Connie Mack leagues of Michigan.
-He was drafted in the 36th round by the Toronto Blue Jays in the 1985 Major League Baseball draft but did not sign, instead enrolling at the University of Michigan.
+He graduated from Flint Central High School in Michigan where he was a standout pitcher and quarterback.
+He played for the Grossi Baseball Club during the summer in Connie Mack Baseball.
+The Toronto Blue Jays selected Abbott in the 36th round in the 1985 Major League Baseball draft, but he did not sign with the Blue Jays.

-Abbott played college baseball for the Michigan Wolverines for three years from 1985 to 1988, leading them to two Big Ten Conference championships.
+Abbott enrolled at the University of Michigan and played college baseball for the Michigan Wolverines for three years from 1985 to 1988, leading them to two Big Ten Conference championships.
 In 1987, he won the James E. Sullivan Award as the top amateur athlete in the United States, becoming the first baseball player to win the award.
 He was the flag-bearer for the United States at the 1987 Pan American Games in Indianapolis, helping lead the US to a second-place finish.
 Baseball was a demonstration sport in the 1988 Summer Olympics; he pitched the final game, winning an unofficial gold medal for the United States.
 Abbott was voted the Big Ten Athlete of the Year in 1988.

-Abbott's University of Michigan #31 jersey was retired at the Wolverines' April 18, 2009 home game against Michigan State University.
+Abbott's University of Michigan #31 jersey was retired at the Wolverines' April 18, 2009, home game against Michigan State University.
 In 2007, he was elected to the College Baseball Hall of Fame for his career at Michigan.